They didn’t believe in equal opportunity.

-How could Jesus be happy at a time like this?
-He had an inner joy but His countenance showed He was wrestling with His greatest mission—to pay the penalty for mankind’s sin.
-Jesus knew it would be a matter of days before He would hang on Calvary’s cross, and be separated from the Father in order to bear the burden of every person’s transgression.
-Jesus would battle evil with holiness, and because He was sinless, He would overcome.
-He would purchase with His own life’s blood this marvelous gift called “salvation.”
-Expectedly, Jesus’ countenance showed His distress.
+After all, how could Jesus be happy when some rejected Him?
+He had an inner joy, but His countenance showed He was wrestling with His greatest mission—paying the penalty for our sins.
+Jesus knew He would soon hang on Calvary’s cross and experience separation from the Fathe.
+Jesus would battle evil with holiness, but because He was sinless, He would overcome.
+He would purchase our salvation with His own life’s blood.

-If I’m totally honest, I have to admit I’m like James and John at times.
-It goes against my fleshly nature to be kind to an enemy.
-Don’t get me wrong; God does judge the truly unrepentant, but only He knows a person’s inner man and His kindness extends far beyond what I view as possible.
+At times, I’m like James and John.
+Being kind to enemies goes against my fleshly nature.
+Although God judges the unrepentant, only He knows a person’s heart.
+God’s kindness extends far beyond what I view as possible.

-Do I deserve Jesus’ grace?
-I do not.
-But He showers love upon me anyway.
-He does the same for you, sweet friend.
+I don’t deserve God’s grace either, but He showers love on me anyway.
+He does the same for you.
 Knowing this should make us eager to show grace to every person God sends our way.

-It’s time to trust the Lord to fill our hearts with grace so the words that flow from our mouths are kind even when an individual is being unkind.
-The more we practice, the more souls we will win into the kingdom.
+We should make it a daily practice to ask the Lord to fill our hearts with grace so the words that flow from our mouths are kind, even when someone is unkind.

-Copyright 2019: Equal Opportunity: Diane Virginia Cunio: Pen Name, Diane Virginia: All Rights Reserved: https://vinewords.net/equal-opportunity/
+Copyright 2019: Equal Opportunity: Diane Virginia: All Rights Reserved